You're Doing the Right Things for Your Pastors.

 76%

-know a colleague who left ministry due to financial pressure
+know a colleague who left ministry over finances

 42%